From Bluetooth to QR codes, the innovation in wireless communication is ever expanding.

-And because the wrist computers is the the best candidate for controlling your smart home in a super convenient way, marrying them together seams natural.
+And because the wrist computer is the the best candidate for controlling your smart home in a super convenient way, marrying them together seams natural.

 As we all know the most common use case scenarios when combining NFC with a smartwatch – the contactless payments.

-Recently the adoption became quite wide, brands like Apple (Watch), Samsung (Galaxy Gear) and Sony (Smartwatch) are already on board.
+Recently the adoption became quite wide, brands like Apple (Watch), and the Wear OS equipped, Samsung (Galaxy Gear) and Sony (Smartwatch), are already on board.

 But payment is just the beginning and not the only option.
 There are other interesting things like smart locks, smarthome control, media control, and the countless possibilities of NFC tag.